Why Gay Men May Struggle With Self-Esteem & How it Can Be Improved

 Practice self-care: Take care of yourself physically, emotionally, and mentally.
 This includes eating well, getting enough sleep, exercise, self-compassion, social contact, listening to your emotions, and taking time for activities that you enjoy and find fulfilling.

-Identify and challenge negative self-talk: Become aware of negative thoughts and beliefs you have about yourself, and challenge them with evidence that supports a more positive and realistic view of yourself.
+Identify and challenge negative self-talk: Working with a practitioner trained in CBT (Cognitive Behavioural Therapy) can help you become aware of unhelpful negative thoughts and beliefs you have about yourself, and challenge them with evidence that supports a more balanced and realistic view of yourself.

 Surround yourself with supportive people: Spend time with people who lift you up and make you feel good about yourself.
 Avoid people who are overly judgmental, negative, or bring you down.